What is Facial Recognition software?

 Face recognition is sometimes also confused with face detection.
 However, face detection is merely the first step in the face recognition process, and refers only to the process of locating a face within an image.
 Face detection on its own is completely anonymous.

 Facial recognition software usually consists of various components, as it needs to perform a series of tasks.
 Usually, these include face detection, image processing, comparison/matching, and identifying.
-To find out more about the technical details of how this works, click here [link to How Facial Recognition Works article].

-How does facial recognition software work?
+How does facial Recognition software work?

 Facial recognition software works in various ways.
 It can be used to compare two facial images to determine whether they are of the same person (1:1 matching) and it can also be used to determine whether a facial image matches another facial image within a database of such images (1:N matching).